 The full form of XLPE is a combination of two terms – “Cross-Linked” and “Polyethylene”.
 The full form XLPE wire is therefore known by combining the two terms: A form of plastic (Polyethylene) used in manufacturing XLPE power cable, and the manufacturing process (Cross-Linked) that the XLPE cable manufacturer uses to produce the cable.

 The form that XLPE cable takes is the result of the material used in its insulation.
-XLPE insulated cable is produced using a form of polyethene – which is a type of material in the plastic family.
-This form of cable is produced by cross-linking polyethene to provide XLPE wire with better heat resistance, higher corrosion resistance and greater stress resistance qualities.
+XLPE insulated cable is produced using a form of polyethylene – which is a type of material in the plastic family.
+This form of cable is produced by cross-linking polyethylene to provide XLPE wire with better heat resistance, higher corrosion resistance, and greater stress resistance qualities.